jlehtine/ai-chatter/README.md

   get an alternative response.
 Also, if you experience timeout errors then this command can be used for repeating the timeouted request.

-- `/instruct [<instructions>]`
-  Set or clear instructions given to the language model in this space.
-This can be used to control the language model behaviour.
-For example: _"Reply with binary ones and zeros only."_ The specified instructions will replace any existing instructions for this space.
-If no instructions are specified then any existing instructions are cleared.

 - `/history [clear]`
   Show or clear chat history which is the basis for chat completion responses.

+- `/config help`
+  `/config <option> [<value>]`
+  `/config [clear]`
+   Manage the configuration for the current chat space.
+Any user who can send chat messages in the space can modify these configuration options.
+The first variant shows help on available configuration options.
+The second variant sets or clears a configuration option.
+The third variant shows or clears all configuration options for the current chat space.
+The following configuration options are available.
+  - `instruct`: Text for instructing the language model in this space.
+The text is inserted at the beginning of each conversation and it can be used to control the language model behaviour.
+For example: _"Reply with binary ones and zeros only."_

 ### Administrative commands